Fix broken links

 To identify the cause of a broken link, attempt the following procedures.

-Ensure the link can connect to the Working Papers file
+To ensure the link can connect to the Working Papers file:

 On the Connector menu, click Tools | Link Paths.
 Look for any paths with a broken link icon.
 If any link paths are broken, you can correct them in Tools | DDE Links | Edit DDE Link.
 For UDF linkages, search your document for links using the client_file argument and correct the file paths.